wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Adding Chart Images to Older Custom Alert Targets

 As of 2018-26.x, the predefined template for a custom HTML email target or a custom Slack target automatically includes the `imageLinks` variable for producing a [chart image](alerts.html#chart-images-in-alert-notifications) in alert notifications.
-However, if you created a custom alert target for one of these messaging platforms before 2018-26.x, you must explicitly update the alert target's template to include chart images in the alert notifications.
+However, if you created a custom alert target for one of these messaging platforms before 2018-26.x, you must explicitly update the alert target's template to include a chart image in the alert notifications.

 **Note** You do not need to update pre-existing custom alert targets of type PagerDuty.
 All PagerDuty notifications sent in 2018-26.x or later will include chart images.

+### Updating an Pre-Existing Custom Alert Target for  HTML Email

-Here's how to update the template for a pre-existing custom HTML email alert target:
+Here's one way to update the template for a custom HTML email alert target that was created before 2018-26.x:

-1. Click the alert target name in the Alert Targets browser or click the three dots to the left of the alert target and select **Edit**.
+1. Click the name of the pre-existing alert target in the Alert Targets browser, or click the three dots to the left of the alert target and select **Edit**.
-2. In the **Body Template** box, insert the following snippet into the template:
+2. In the **Body Template** box, insert a snippet such as the following at an appropriate place in the template:

 {% raw %}
 ```handlebars